nitrogenlabs/eslint-config-styleguidejs/README.md

 - **Enforce Best Practices**: Promote patterns that lead to maintainable, readable code
 - **Type Safety**: Leverage TypeScript's type system to catch errors at lint time

+For a detailed explanation of how our ESLint rules align with modern JavaScript and TypeScript best practices, see [BEST_PRACTICES.md](./BEST_PRACTICES.md).

 ### Developer Experience

 - **Readability First**: Rules optimized for code readability and scan-ability